Jenkintown–Wyncote station: Service

 This station is served by the Lansdale/Doylestown Line, Warminster Line, and West Trenton Line.
 These three rail lines make Jenkintown-Wyncote the ninth-busiest station in SEPTA's Regional Rail system, and the third-busiest outside the City of Philadelphia, with 1,246 average weekday boardings and 1,702 average weekday alightings in FY 2017.

 Station layout

 Jenkintown–Wyncote has two low-level side platforms connected by a tunnel underneath the tracks.
+The ticket office and a small waiting area with heating and air conditioning are on the inbound side, and an unheated indoor waiting area is on the outbound side.
+Jenkintown's West Avenue runs along the outbound side, and the inbound side of the station borders parking, Ralph Morgan Park, and Glenside Avenue in Wyncote.